SimonWoodtli/zet/20240109173457/README.md

    automatically and works.
 (Although the version is a bit outdated)
 1. open port `ufw allow 64738`
 1. Connect from your client and be happy :)
+1. TODO: add password protection to connect to server

 ## Don't do this currently WIP, and not working :)